philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

     <img width="1163" height="465" alt="image" src="https://github.com/user-attachments/assets/b66a5bf6-0799-4053-863f-075eb37b9c1c" />
 </p>

+The annual usage chart shows that the most popular month for both user types is September.
+There is also a general trend for higher usage between June and September with a drop off to January being the lowest month for both user types.

 <p align="center">
     <img width="1163" height="462" alt="image" src="https://github.com/user-attachments/assets/1d1b135f-7527-430e-9922-4424f0e248df" />
 </p>

+The weekly usage chart shows a trend for higher usage on Saturday and Sunday for casual riders, whereas member usage is higher between Monday and Friday.

 <p align="center">
     <img width="1165" height="463" alt="image" src="https://github.com/user-attachments/assets/a195fda3-948c-47ca-9988-a36e661f8876" />
 </p>

+The daily chart shows that casual usage increases throughout the day before peaking and falling at 5pm.
+Member usage shows two peaks, one at 8am and the highest at 5pm, usage falls between these points but remains higher than casual riders.

 ## Appendix 1 - files
 [combined_trip_data.sql](https://github.com/philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/blob/main/combined_trip_data.sql)